gvwilson/thirdbit/src/fiction/iffy/index.md

 its inhuman phrasing making its sultry tone far more frightening than the harsh buzzing of a villainous bot in a sim.

-Ignacio swallowed hard.
+Edson swallowed hard.
 "We're aright.
 Who th' hell are you?"

 "Confirm cargo Kwan comma Ang du-du-du-duplicate undamanged."

-Iffy and Ignacio stared at each other.
+Iffy and Edson stared at each other.
-"Undamaged," Ignacio said curtly.
+"Undamaged," Edson said curtly.
 "Are you in the airship?
 *Are* you the airship?"